AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >title="Validity period"
 >abstract="This option defines the duration for which the tracking will be activated on the URLs."

+Tracking parameters are defined in the related section.
+Possible options are:

-**Tracking validity limit**: This option defines the duration for which the tracking will be activated on the URLs.
+**Tracking validity limit**: use this option to change the duration for which the tracking will be activated on the URLs.

 **Substitution URL for expired URLs**: use this option to enter a URL to a fall-back web page: it is displayed once the tracking has expired.

 ## Test Settings {#test-setttings}

+You can set the exclusion parameters in this section.
+Available options are:

-**Keep double** lets you authorize multiple deliveries to recipients who satisfy several targeting criteria.
+* **Keep double** lets you authorize multiple deliveries to recipients who satisfy several targeting criteria.

-**Keep denylisted addresses** lets you keep from the target any profiles no longer being targeted by the delivery, such as after an unsubscription (opt-out).
+* **Keep denylisted addresses** lets you keep from the target any profiles no longer being targeted by the delivery, such as after an unsubscription (opt-out).

-**Keep quarantined addresses** lets you keep from the target any profiles with an address that does not respond.
+* **Keep quarantined addresses** lets you keep from the target any profiles with an address that does not respond.

+You can also customize the name of the proofs.

-**Keep the delivery code for the proof** lets you give the proof the same delivery code as the one defined for the delivery to which it relates.
+Use the **Keep the delivery code for the proof** to associate to the proof the same delivery code as the one defined for the delivery to which it relates.

-By default, the subject of the proof is prefixed by ‘Proof #’, where # is the number of the proof.
+By default, the subject of the proof is prefixed by ‘PROOF #’, where # is the number of the proof.
 You can change this prefix in the **Label prefix** field.